mia-platform/documentation/docs/fast_data/configuration/single_view_trigger_generator.md

 **Producers**

 For the producers you can choose between two options: Kafka or MongoDB ([`sv-trigger` vs. `pc`](/fast_data/single_view_trigger_generator.md#sv-trigger-vs-pc)).
-With MongoDB you will save Projection Changes on the DB just like the Real Time Updater does.
+With MongoDB you will save Projection Changes on the DB just like the Real-Time Updater does.
 With Kafka instead it will send `sv-trigger` messages which will also be read by the Single View Creator by changing its configuration to do so.
 Here's the configuration specification for both:

 <details><summary>MongoDB producer config JsonSchema</summary>
 <p>